jonnor/ESC-CNN-microcontroller/report/report.md

 and a number of model variations were tested.
 Data augmentation and mixup is applied, and gave up to 5% boost.
 Evaluated on ESC-50, the best performing model gets 85.65% accuracy, very close to state-of-the-art.
-The smallest model had 7.3M MACs with 15k parameters and got 75% accuracy on ESC-50.
+The smallest model had 7.3M MACC with 15k parameters and got 75% accuracy on ESC-50.

-`FIXME: define MAC / MACC / mult-adds`

 eGRU[@eGRU] demonstrates a Recurrent Neural Network based on a modified Gated Recurrent Unit.
 The feature representation used was raw STFT spectrogram from 8Khz audio.